RebeccaRaezada/meta-take-home-test/README.md

     ○ Input: nums = [11, 5, 2, 5, 3, 7, 101, 18]
     ○ Output: 4
     ○ Explanation: The longest increasing subsequence is [2,3,7,101], therefore the length is 4.
+SOLUTION: Function is in longestSequence.py, which can be run using main.py

 #### 2) Write a script to produce a list of every file under
     https://gentoo.osuosl.org/distfiles/
+SOLUTION: For this required functions are in listAllFiles.py, which can be run using main.py too.
+The output file is also attached as all_files_listed

 ## SQL
       We have: <br>